sustainablesardinia/manifesto/eng/sustainability.md

 Spindler, E.A.
 (2013).
 The History of Sustainability The Origins and Effects of a Popular Concept.
 In: I. Jenkins and R. Schröder, eds., *Sustainability in Tourism*.
 Gabler, Wiesbaden: Springer, pp. 9–31.

-Danver, S. L. ed.
-(2015). *Native peoples of the world : an encyclopedia of groups, cultures, and contemporary issues*.
-London; New York: Routledge, p.
-370.

 Sulis, G. (2012) Dalla resistenza anticoloniale alla condizione postcoloniale.
 La Sardegna di Sergio Atzeni.
 In: Marras, M., Pias, G. and Contarini, S. (eds.)